Irish & Vinson Massif

-Vinson Massif is the highest mountain of Antarctica, lying in the Sentinel Range of the Ellsworth Mountains, which stand above the Ronnie Ice Shelf near the base of the Antarctic Peninsula.
+Mount Vinson is the highest peak on the summit plateau of the Vinson Massif.
+It is the highest peak on Antarctica, lying in the Sentinel Range of the Ellsworth Mountains, which stand above the Ronne Ice Shelf near the base of the Antarctic Peninsula.
 The mountain was first discovered in 1958 and first climbed in 1966.
-The mountain was named in 2006 after Carl Vinson – US Congressman from the state of Georgia and one of the main supporters of Antarctic research.
+It is named after Carl Vinson – US Congressman from the state of Georgia and one of the main supporters of Antarctic research.
+The name Mount Vinson was officially designated by the USGS to the highest peak on the massif in 2006 (Source: Damien Gildea).

-The first Irish born person to climb Vinson Massif was Sheila Dyson in 1997.
+The first Irish born person to climb Mount Vinson was Sheila Dyson in 1997.
 Sheila was born and raised in Dublin and like many of her generation she emigrated to UK in her early 20’s to find work.
-Her summit of Vinson Massif came two weeks before Pat Falvey became the first Irish male to complete the climb.
-Pat Falvey would return to Antarctica a decade later, firstly to lead the 1st Irish expedition on Vinson Massif with Clare O’Leary and John Dowd, and then to lead the 1st Irish expedition to reach the South Pole in 2006.
-The most accomplished Irish adventurer in Antarctica in the current era is Robert Smith who was born and raised in Tyrone and lives in Fort William, Scotland.
-Robert is an accomplished mountain guide who has climbed Vinson Massif 8 times, but has also climbed Mt.
-Sidley and completed a first ascent of Mt.
-Sporli as well as multiple expeditions to the South Pole.
+Her summit of Mount Vinson came two weeks before Pat Falvey became the first Irish male to complete the climb.
+Pat Falvey would return to Antarctica a decade later, firstly to lead the 1st Irish expedition on Mount Vinson with Clare O’Leary and John Dowd, and then to lead the 1st Irish expedition to reach the South Pole in 2006.
+The most accomplished Irish adventurer in Antarctica is Robert Kelso Smith from Tyrone who now lives in Fort William, Scotland.
+Robert is an accomplished mountain guide who has climbed Mount Vinson 20 times, but has also climbed Mt.
+Sidley (x2), Mount Sporli (1st ascent), Mount Shinn (5x), Mount Tyree, Sublime Peak (x2), Branscomb Peak and other smaller peaks in Antarctica and has completed an impressive seven ‘Last Degree’ expeditions to the South Pole.

-The following Irish adventurers have climbed Vinson Massif up to 2020:
+The following Irish adventurers have climbed Mount Vinson up to 2020:

 – Sheila Dyson – Dublin/UK – 1997